lemmycaution/hap/README.md

 Drop me a line if you liked or interested in this, @onuruyar at twitter.

 ps: Thanks https://github.com/kiafaldorius/ for his buildpack, it rocks!

+## Todo

+write more tests
+write documentation
+it can be sexier than this!

 ## Contributing